National Baseball Hall of Fame commemorative coins: Background and legislation

+National Baseball Hall of Fame and Museum

-The National Baseball Hall of Fame and Museum was opened on June 12, 1939 in Cooperstown, New York, in a centennial celebration of the supposed invention of baseball in 1839 by Abner Doubleday, a myth which has since been disproven.
+The National Baseball Hall of Fame and Museum was opened on June 12, 1939, in Cooperstown, New York, in a centennial celebration of the supposed invention of baseball in 1839 by Abner Doubleday, a myth which has since been disproven.
 The Hall of Fame honors those who have excelled in playing, managing, and serving the sport.
 The Hall also operates a museum for the history of baseball in the United States, displaying exhibits for the public and housing artifacts, photographs, and documents related to the history of baseball.

+Legislation

-The National Baseball Hall of Fame Commemorative Coin Act was introduced into the House of Representatives on July 14, 2011 by Representative Richard Hanna of New York's 24th District, which is where Cooperstown is located.
+The National Baseball Hall of Fame Commemorative Coin Act was introduced to the House of Representatives on July 14, 2011, by Representative Richard Hanna of New York's 24th District, where Cooperstown is located, allowing the United States Mint to strike commemorative coins in recognition of the National Baseball Hall of Fame's 75th anniversary.
 The bill was approved by the House Financial Service Committee on July 20, with an amendment offered by New Mexico Representative Steve Pearce stating that the reverse of the coins must resemble a baseball with a convex shape, citing the 2009 International Year of Astronomy coins produced by the Monnaie de Paris as an example.
-A companion bill was introduced in the Senate by Senator Kirsten Gillibrand of New York on October 26, 2011 after the House bill passed.
-The legislation received bipartisan support in the Senate, passing with unanimous consent on July 12, 2012, and a change to the year of issue (the bill originally stated the year of minting to be 2015 when the anniversary was in 2014) was approved by the House on July 19.
-The legislation was enacted into law by President Barack Obama on August 3, and authorized the Mint to strike and issue 50,000 gold half eagles, 400,000 silver dollars, and 750,000 clad half dollars in recognition of the National Baseball Hall of Fame's 75th anniversary.
+A companion bill was introduced in the Senate by Senator Kirsten Gillibrand of New York on October 26, 2011, after the House bill passed.
+The legislation received bipartisan support in the Senate, passing with unanimous consent on July 12, 2012.
+A change to the year of issue was approved by the House on July 19, as the bill originally stated the year of minting to be 2015 when the anniversary was in 2014.
+The legislation was enacted into law by President Barack Obama on August 3.
+The law authorized the Mint to strike and issue 50,000 gold half eagles, 400,000 silver dollars, and 750,000 clad half dollars.
 Surcharges from the coin would be given to the Hall, with $5 for each half dollar, $10 for each dollar, and $35 for each half eagle, with a total potential to earn $9.5 million for the Hall.

-During initial test strikes in 2013, it was discovered that the curved coins would have a slightly smaller diameter, described as a "few thousandths of an inch," than what was authorized under the bill, meaning that custom planchets were needed to meet the requirements.
-To save costs, Representative Hanna introduced another bill on March 12, 2013 to amend the law so that the Mint could use existing planchets to strike the coins.
-The bill, entitled "To specify the size of the precious-metal blanks that will be used in the production of the National Baseball Hall of Fame commemorative coins" passed the House by voice vote on April 24 and passed the Senate on May 7 by unanimous consent before being signed into Public Law 113–10 by President Obama on May 17.
+During initial test strikes in 2013, the Mint discovered that the curved coins would have a slightly smaller diameter, described as a "few thousandths of an inch", than what was authorized under the bill, meaning that custom planchets were needed to meet the requirements.
+To save costs, Representative Hanna introduced another bill on March 12, 2013, to amend the law so that the Mint could use existing planchets to strike the coins.
+The bill, entitled "To specify the size of the precious-metal blanks that will be used in the production of the National Baseball Hall of Fame commemorative coins", passed the House by voice vote on April 24 and passed the Senate on May 7 by unanimous consent before being signed into Public Law 113–10 by President Obama on May 17.
 This law has received attention for its insignificance.